leportella/v4/content/en/posts/2022-01-16-from-analytics-to-goat-counter.md

 I think the thing I will miss the most is the charts and dashboards, that make visualization more interesting.
 I can do them myself.
 But since GoatCounter is open-source I could just go and implement them myself, which is also cool.

-That's it for today so.... bye Google Analytics 😎
+That's it for today.
+Now that I know what to expect... bye Google Analytics 😎